 The Galaxy Note 8.0 is a tablet device from Samsung that was released to combat Apple’s iPad Mini.
 It has been out now for a couple of months and has been successful in getting itself popular among tablet users.
-If you have recently got hold of this beautiful tablet with 8″ screen and nice specifications and want to root it so that you can further enhance its utility, we bring you a very handy and detailed tutorial on rooting the Galaxy Note 8.0.
+If you have recently got hold of this beautiful tablet with 8″ screen and nice specifications and want to root it so that you can further enhance its utility, we bring you a very handy and detailed tutorial to root Galaxy Note 8.0.
+It works on all models of the Note 8.0.

 Besides rooting the Note 8.0, we’ll also guide you to install the ClockworkMod recovery on your device.
-With CWM recovery present on your Note, you can install a custom mod or ROM very easily and thus you will be able to enjoy ROMs with added functionality, less bugs, better battery life and new look.
+With CWM recovery present on your Note, you can install a custom mod or ROM very easily and thus you will be able to enjoy ROMs with added functionality, fewer bugs, better battery life, and new look.

 In the present guide, you’ll find all required resources and steps need to root and install CWM recovery on all models or variants of the Samsung Galaxy Note 8.0: